okertanov/functional/text/cv/cv-okertanov.md

     Full stack of development tools and libraries for developing MMI applications for different embedded devices.
 Porting the system onto Intel Manitoba XScale-based hardware platform.
 On-site support and integration.
-* Participated in the development and support of a cross-platform build system and in project integration.
 * DECT 6.0 cordless phone.
 Caller ID core logic development and customization - FSK, Bellcore and DTMF standards.
 * Reference design for EDCT cordless device named “USB Dongle”, which serves as the main integration point for EDCT cordless network and PC internet applications: MSN Messenger, Skype, Yahoo Messeger.